awillats/clinc/publish/gen/html.md

 11. ::: {#fn11}
-    what does "prototype" mean here? something like MI and corr are equivalent in the linear-Gaussian case,
+    what does "prototype" mean here? something like MI and corr are equivalent in the linear Gaussian case,
     ...[↩︎](#fnref11){.footnote-back}
     :::